-The Education Department offers majors leading to Indiana teacher licenses in elementary education, elementary special education, middle school education, secondary education and all-grade education.
+The Education Department offers majors leading to Indiana teacher licenses in elementary education, secondary education, and all-grade education, as well as dual licensure programs in elementary and special education (P-12), elementary and teachers of English Learners, and elementary and middle school education.
 The department also offers Master of Education degree programs (see Graduate and Professional Programs).

 Huntington University’s teacher education program is accredited by the State of Indiana, and teacher education majors leading to licensure are approved by the Indiana Department of Education.
 Many surrounding states have cooperative agreements with Indiana that allow individuals with Indiana licenses to be licensed to teach in those states.
-Huntington University is accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+Huntington University is currently accredited by the National Council for Accreditation of Teacher Education (NCATE) through 2020 and will be seeking accreditation through the Council for the Accreditation of Educator Preparation (CAEP), the successor to NCATE, in the future.

 The goal of the Education Department is to develop teachers who are effective stewards.
 Stewardship is a biblical concept that fits well with our mandate from the state of Indiana to prepare students for the teaching profession.
 In the parable of the talents (Matthew 25), Jesus portrays stewards as individuals who are given responsibility for the growth and development of someone else’s assets.
 The state of Indiana will give graduates of our teacher preparation programs responsibility for the growth and development of one of its most precious assets – its school children.